Hotel Upton

 Hotel Upton, also known as Grand Coulee Hotel and Grand Coulee Apartments, is a historic four-story building in Spokane, Washington.
 It was designed by Loren L. Rand, and built as a 102-room hotel in 1910.
 It was renamed the Grand Coulee Hotel in 1933.
 It has been listed on the National Register of Historic Places since July 29, 1994.
 It is one of three historic buildings at the intersection of First Avenue and Cedar Street listed on the NRHP.
 To the east across Cedar is the Eldridge Building and to the north across First is the former Carnegie Library.

+The building is a contributing property to the West Downtown Historic Transportation Corridor.